-Quarterly Monitoring & Evaluation Reports highlighting prime M&E tasks have been prepared by the M&E Consultants during each quarter of the year 2020.
+As per schedule, Quarterly Monitoring & Evaluation Reports highlighting prime M&E tasks are regularly prepared by the M&E Consultants of MDSP at the end of each quarter of the year 2022.

 Annual Monitoring & Evaluation Report of MDSP is published at the end of each calendar year.
-This is the 6th 'Annual Monitoring and Evaluation Report of MDSP' for the year 2022.
-The report contains among others, the updates of the previous Monitoring & Evaluation reports.
+The 5th 'Annual Monitoring and Evaluation Report of MDSP' for the year 2022 will be prepared at the end of the year 2022.

+The reports contain among others, the updates of the previous Monitoring & Evaluation reports.
 The M&E reports contain among others, the updates on the following: